How To Get Started With Sewing

 Quick Unpicker or Seam Ripper

-So if you want to know how to get started with sewing, it is very important that you have the right tools for the job.
+So if you want to know how to get started with sewing, you must have the right tools for the job.

 The next step would be to find a good sewing teacher who can set you up on the right path to sewing success.